22 for 30: Plot

+Production

+For the fifth time, the couch gag was created by animator Bill Plympton.
+Voiceover artist Earl Mann was cast as the narrator for this episode.

+This episode is included as a bonus episode on the DVD set for the eighteenth season.

+Cultural references

+The episode is a parody of ESPN's sports documentary series 30 for 30.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B stating, "'22 For 30' dresses up The Simpsons’ formula in the gym togs of ESPN’s 30 For 30 sports documentary series, and, as far as stunts go, it’s a well-executed one.
 The arc of a traditional Simpsons episode and that of the average 'troubled sports figure' doc mesh up neatly, as Bart, after honing his crumpled paper ball shooting skills in an extra long detention, becomes the star of Springfield Elementary’s hoops team.
 Conflict comes in various forms: Bart adopts an entitled attitude; Homer coaching the team leads to father-son drama; and, naturally, Fat Tony pressures Bart into a little point-shaving.
 The episode—woven together further by the silky-smooth tones of professional sports voiceover legend Earl Mann—works by essentially wallpapering over the choppy and under-realized storytelling endemic to much present-day Simpsons with the glib packaging of the feel-good (or feel-bad) sports narrative.
 It’s a cheat, but an ambitious and well-realized one that results in a refreshing little season 28 detour."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He called it one of the funniest episodes but did not like the perceived slickness.

 "22 for 30" scored a 1.1 rating with a 4 share and was watched by 2.61 million people, making it Fox's highest rated show of the night.